 Shutterbugs: Study Abroad Photo Contest

 An exhibition of photographs taken by LC students studying abroad during the 2008-2009 academic year, representing such diverse travel locations as Vietnam, Turkey, Morocco, Spain, Italy, Greece, China, and Argentina.
-This photo competition is co-sponsored by the Lynchburg College Center for Global Education.
+This photo competition is co-sponsored by the University of Lynchburg Center for Global Education.